cxxzcc/myNotes/ds/data analysis.md

 mediated schema defines a common set of attributes that serve as an abstraction over multiple data sources.

-view use to define the schema mapping between the data sources and the mediated schema.
+view define the schema mapping between the data sources and the mediated schema.

 b) A view can be defined based on other views.
 What is the purpose of doing this when defining a mediated schema?